Profile Photo

 Here, just a few months prior to the D Day invasion, the 164 Squadron specifically targeted ground radar installations and railway targets of opportunity.
 It was later stated that the work the 164th did by knocking out the radar installations, effectively helped to blind the Germans.
 It can be deduced that countless Allied solider, sailors, and airmen's lives were saved because of this.

-On itself, 6 June 1944, its first confirmed victory over the Luftwaffe was achieved, when a Focke-Wulf Fw 190 fighter was shot down near Caen.
+On D-Day itself, 6 June 1944, its first confirmed victory over the Luftwaffe was achieved, when a Focke-Wulf Fw 190 fighter was shot down near Caen.

 After providing support for the landing forces from southern England, the squadron moved to France in July, initially operating from Sommervieu.
 During the Battle of Normandy, No. 164 Squadron attacked German armor, and after the Allied breakout moved forward through northern France and Belgium in support of the 21st Army Group.